 Choosing the right Intelligent Document Processing solution

 Of course, the automated process will only be as effective as the IDP solution you choose.
-Our Intelligent Process Automation platform is built on a database of some 500 million labeled data points.
+Our Unstructured Data Platform is built on a database of some 500 million labeled data points.
 The use of transfer learning and an intuitive user interface makes it easy for users to build models that put that database to work on their specific task.
 A citizen data scientist can build a model that will work with about 95% accuracy in an afternoon.

 Interested in learning more?
 Get your free guide: Intelligent Process Automation for Financial Services